chenle02/lemmabot/Readme.md

 ```

 ### Recommended OpenAI Models
 When choosing models, you should balance cost, speed, and quality.
+For up‑to‑date pricing, see [OpenAI Pricing](https://platform.openai.com/docs/pricing).
 Here are some common options:

 Embedding models:
 - text-embedding-ada-002 (default): very cost-effective and high-quality for most tasks